potassco/asprin/README.md

 <!--- TO BE CHANGED -->
 The easiest way to obtain `asprin` is using Anaconda.
-Packages will be soon available in the Potassco channel.
+Packages are available in the Potassco channel.
-Now they are available in the channel `javier-romero`.
 First install either Anaconda or Miniconda and then run:
-`conda install -c potassco -c javier-romero asprin`
+`conda install -c potassco asprin`
 <!---               -->

 `asprin` can also be installed with [pip](https://pip.pypa.io) via